Summer planning: Events and books for teachers’ 2019 summer to-do lists

 Research classroom technology.

 Summer is also a perfect time to explore technology and solutions you’re considering for your classroom.
-(Remember, technology companies are not off for the summer — we’re happy to hear from you!)
 Here are a few great places to start:

 - Read (and write) reviews on G2 – This site offers user reviews of education software (and so much more) and is a great place to start researching products and providers you’re interested in.
-And if you’re already a LanSchool or LanSchool Air user, be sure to leave an honest review!
+And if you’re already a LanSchool or LanSchool Air user, be sure to leave us a review.

 - Become a LanSchool or LanSchool Air power user – If you’ve only been using select features of our products, summer is a great time to attend demos and learn how to utilize the full feature set in your classroom.
 Follow us on Twitter to see upcoming events, or see upcoming webinars and demos at LanSchool or LanSchool Air.